The Value of Photograph

 A photograph is always a portal in time and light.
 It is a way to see that moment again or to share that moment with others.
 For fine art photography, this is an opportunity to share the photographer’s experience.
 As a photographer, I am inspired by this opportunity to share and I look for the sights that captivate, surprise and communicate.

 Photography is an extraordinary medium that can be clinical, analytical, celebratory, political, iconic and abstract.
-As our personal vision, perception and memory varies, so does photography.
+As our personal vision, perception and memory vary, so does photography.
 This is perhaps one of the key elements that have enabled photography to be so universal across cultures and communities.
 It also lets us reflect and value the variety of imagery around us, from truthful depictions to exciting distortions.

 This is an exciting field in the discussion of the value of the photograph as it’s a realm where we can remind ourselves of the act of looking - unconscious, idle or mindful - the chance to be open to the visual phenomenon around us and a challenge to the photographer to find a way to surprise and remind the viewer at the same time through capturing the reflection on the water, the distortion on glass, or the minuscule detail which seems impossible to record.
 Those visual phenomenon that we half notice in passing, like the fleeting flicker on a bus window or low winter sunlight crossing our vision, are a joy to photograph and share.